How Much Butter is 1 2 cup of Oil? – 1/2 cup Oil to Butter!

 How Much Butter are 1 or 2 cups of oil?

 In cooking, for 1/2 cup of oil, you can use 2/3 cup of butter.
-Usually, one teaspoon of butter is 3/4 teaspoon of oil, or 1 buttercup is 3/4 oil.
+Usually, one teaspoon of butter is 3/4 teaspoon of oil, or one buttercup is 3/4.

 How many tbsp in 1/2 cup butter?

-You need 8 tablespoons for 1/2 cup (1 whole stick of butter).
-16 tablespoons of butter equal 1 cup or 2 entire sticks of butter.
+You need 8 tablespoons for 1/2 cup (1 whole stick of butter), and 16 tablespoons equal 1 cup or two entire sticks of butter.

 Please see the butter to oil conversion in spoons Table below: